sec3dev/pro-action/README.md

 - A download link will be provided in the action log.

-- A file named `soteria-report.sarif` will be generated in the workspace.
+- A file named `sec3-report.sarif` will be generated in the workspace.

 ## Running the Action in GitHub CI
 You can use this Action as part of your project by creating an Action as follows:
 ```
-name: Soteria Pro Audit
+name: Sec3 Pro Audit
      # update to match your branch names and requirements
 on:
   push: